deabocina/deabocina/README.md

 # Hi, I'm Dea Bočina 👋

-📚 Computing student at the University Department of Professional Studies.

-💻 Passionate about Web Development with experience in both front-end and back-end technologies.
+💻 Passionate about Frontend Development with experience in both front-end and back-end technologies.

 🚀 Exploring the exciting world of web technologies and constantly learning.